“I Feel Empty” -- 4-Easy Steps To Get Started With Depression Therapy Online

 Getting started with therapy online is easy.
 The following are four steps to help you get started.

 Step Three. - After you've chosen your provider, you'll choose your preferred method of attending therapy.
 BetterHelp offers therapy via SMS messaging, face-to-face video chat, audio chat, and via a secure private chat room.
 All sessions with your provider are confidential and processed through the provider's secure platform.
-They allow no one else to have access to your session information, including SMS messages and therapy notes, without your permission.
+They allow no one else to access your session information, including SMS messages and therapy notes, without your permission.

 Step Four. - As your therapy sessions progress, you'll begin to notice changes in your life.
-These changes aren't because therapy is a magical cure-all for mental health issues, The changes are because you're learning how to accept your mental health issue as a medical illness and taking the right steps to get treatment and feel better.
+These changes aren't because therapy is a magical cure-all for mental health issues.
+The changes are because you're learning how to accept your mental health issue as a medical illness and taking the right steps to get treatment and feel better.

 Having good mental health is just as important as having good physical health.
-Both physical and mental health require proper maintenance and upkeep to keep your mind and body running smoothly on the track.
+Both physical and mental health requires proper maintenance and upkeep to keep your mind and body running smoothly on the track.
 Getting mental health services is nothing to be ashamed of.
 With over 43 million mental health sufferers in the US annually, you're not alone in making the smart decision to take control of your mental health - instead of leaving it to chance.

 Now that you know some reasons that may cause you to feel empty inside, what are your next steps?
 Are you going to continue to battle these symptoms alone or reach out for support from a licensed mental health professional that can help put you back on the right track?
 Feeling empty on the inside is often a sign of something much bigger (when the feeling persists for days, weeks, or months.)